 In the event of incapacity, the advanced directive includes a living will or a legal document that outlines a person’s wishes concerning medical treatments.

-The type of estate planning tool used will depend on several circumstances that relate to a client’s preference and financial events.
-For example, a client who anticipates needing end of life care or long-term care would undoubtedly want to consider advance directives in their estate plan.
+The type of tool used will depend on several circumstances that relate to a client’s preference and financial events.
+For example, a client who anticipates needing end of life care or long-term care would undoubtedly want to consider advance directives.
 Whereas individuals who have more complex estates involving multiple types of assets or complex family situations may benefit from a trust or other arrangement that can be modified easily.

 Why Avoid Probate?